TomBugnon/deNEST/docs/source/overview.rst

 Specifying the simulation parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All parameters used by deNEST are specified in tree-like yaml files which are
+All parameters used by deNEST are specified in tree-like YAML files which are
 converted to ``ParamsTree`` objects.

 In this section, we describe the ``ParamsTree`` objects, the expected structure